firalabs/firadmin/README.md

 App::bind('UserRoleRepositoryInterface', 'Firalabs\Firadmin\Repository\Eloquent\UserRoleRepository');
 ```

+*Note : * Don't forget to define the same model in the `app/config/auth.php`

 ##Migrations

 IF you want to use the default model provide by the package, you must run the migrations.